racing-tips/racing-tips/README.md

   * Deployment Pipelines
   * IaC

 I want to get the answer and display on a website.
 To do this can have something very small and manual for v1 and iterate to a more complex software stack utilising / learning more tools as I go.
-(Of course depending on amount of time I have to code on my spare time)
+(Of course depending on amount of time I have to code in my spare time)

 Version 1